You’ve heard that switching to energy efficient lighting can save money, but where do you start?

 If not now, when is the best timeframe?

 We have been in lighting for years and there seems to be one constant: electricity prices continue to go up.
-The energy savings that retrofits provide really make a huge return on investment and generally the sooner the better is when to do it.
+Retrofits provide energy savings that have a huge return on investment so the sooner you can make the switch the better.

 What are the retrofit options?